sfigg/commercialization-public/manufacture/iot/CommercializationFAQ.md

 Windows 10 IoT is the replacement for the Windows Embedded product lines.

+**How much does it cost to commercialize with Windows 10 IoT Core?**

+Please see our pricing chart [here](https://docs.microsoft.com/en-us/windows/iot-core/getstarted#windows-10-iot-pricing).

+**What are the minimum hardware requirements for Windows 10 IoT Core?**

+Read about minimum hardware requirements [here](https://docs.microsoft.com/en-us/windows-hardware/design/minimum/minimum-hardware-requirements-overview#a-href-idiotcoreasection-50---minimum-hardware-requirements-for-iot-core).

 **How do you support Windows 10 IoT Core?
 Do you have Long-Term Servicing Branch (LTSB) and Long-Term Servicing Channel (LTSC) support for 10 years, similarly to Windows 10 IoT Enterprise?**

 Yes, we recently announced LTSC for Windows 10 IoT Core and Enterprise.
 You can read more about this announcement [here](https://blogs.windows.com/business/2018/02/27/microsoft-doubles-down-on-windows-10-iot-with-added-support/#MmJYmvwyK7y8YADs.97).